dotnet-websharper/core/docs/InterfaceGenerator.md

 All operators and helper functions work non-desctructively.
 Type definitions are automatically given a unique ID, this defines identity.
-`Type.New()` creates an empty type definition with a new ID.
-Adding members and attributes on the type definition does not change its ID, however the `|=>` operator takes the ID of the right hand side, and sets it on a clone of the left hand side.
+Adding members and attributes on the type definition does not change its ID.
 This allows mutual recursion between types:

-    let A = Type.New()
+    let A = Class "A"
-    let B = Type.New()
+    let B = Class "B"

     let ADef =
-        Class "A"
-        |=> A
+        A
         |+> Instance [
             "getB" => T<unit> ^-> B
         ]
     let BDef =
-        Class "B"
-        |=> B
+        B
         |+> Instance [
             "getA" => T<unit> ^-> A
         ]

 Remember that using `A` and `ADef` as types is equivalent after these `let` bindings because their ID is the same.
-However only `ADef` is a full type definition value, you must use this when you include the type definition in a namespace or nested in a class.
+However only `ADef` is a full type definition value, `A` does not have the member, so you must use `ADef` to include the type definition in a namespace or nested in a class.

 ### Operator Reference